 With this being said, most of these options cannot protect you from the penalty of not having insurance, should the penalty still be in place in 2019.

-National General* uses the Aetna PPO physician network and offers a Short Term medical plan that allows the insured to back-to-back short term policies for 12 months of protection without a new pre-existing condition being applied in subsequent policies.
+National General* uses the Aetna PPO physician network and offers a Short Term medical plan that allows the insured coverage up to 12 months of protection for new onset of injuries or illnesses.
+Pre-existing conditions are not covered along with other exclusions.

 IHC offers a variety of options ranging from Short Term health plans, Indemnity Plans, and even a "fusion" plan that includes both.
 IHC has plans with a 12 month waiting period on Pre existing conditions as well.